shaykbake/Tribes/installations/readme.md

-These are complete installations of Tribes from community-compiled versions.
+These are installations of Tribes.